myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-04-22T04:02:58.131Z
+>
+> The release of the app was quick and excellent.
+I’m glued to the App Store for the first time in my life

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-04-22T03:57:11.449Z
 >
 > This is the heaven 😁🤝